timescale/docs/getting-started/query-data.md

+---
+title: Query your data
+excerpt: Query your TimescaleDB data with the full power of SQL
+keywords: [queries]
+---

 # Query your data
 With TimescaleDB, there's no need to learn a custom query language, because TimescaleDB supports full SQL.
 You can use your SQL knowledge along with the